 4. Start Download

 This is it.
-Now enjoy the automatic downloads with Folx.
+Now enjoy the automatic multiple downloads Mac with Folx.

 If you are wondering how to schedule downloads in Windows 7 or 8, Internet Download Manager might be what you need.
 The app not only schedules downloads, it also maintains the order you set.